To learn more, read more of this Starling Bank review below.

 Starling Bank can provide you with a choice of:

 - personal accounts

 Opening an account with a major High Street bank can be a major ordeal.
 If you walk into a branch to open a current account you are told to call customer service.
 After going home and navigating complex phone menu options and waiting on hold for ages, you are eventually given an appointment for 3 weeks time and told to bring a lengthy list of documents.
 And of course, for so long as the coronavirus crisis continues the branches are all closed down!

-In comparison, opening a current account with Starling Bank is an absolute breeze and can be opened in just a few minutes using the Starling app.
+In comparison, opening a current account with Starling Bank is an absolute breeze and can be opened in minutes using the Starling app.
 To do so, you simply: